Balocco

 Balocco is a comune (municipality) in the Province of Vercelli in the Italian region Piedmont, located about 60 km northeast of Turin and about 20 km northwest of Vercelli.
 As of 31 December 2004, it had a population of 273 and an area of 16.7 km2.
-It is the home of the Circuito di Balocco road-testing track.
+It is home to Balocco Castle and the Circuito di Balocco road-testing track.

 Balocco borders the following municipalities: Buronzo, Carisio, Formigliana, San Giacomo Vercellese, and Villarboit.